-If a student withdraws during the first two weeks of a semester, then the twelve-month leave period includes those two weeks.
+If a student withdraws from all courses during the first two weeks of a semester, the semester is included in the leave of absence period.

 After Academic or Disciplinary Dismissal

 A student who has been academically dismissed may apply for readmission only after a full academic year (three semesters).
 He then must submit the General Readmission requirements (as stated above), give evidence of potential for academic success, and receive approval from the Vice President of Academic Affairs.